Managing Bufferbloat in Cloud Storage Systems

 \section{Introduction}

 Scalability and availability drive the move to distributed and serverless storage systems.
 Traditional file systems cannot compete when it comes to high performance storage that can tolerate common storage faults, and can scale across thousands of machines.
 Examples of such modern storage systems include the Google File System (GFS) \cite{ghemawat2003google} and the Hadoop Distributed File system (HDFS) \cite{shvachko2010hadoop}.

-But distributed storage systems have become increasingly ubiquitous in modern information technology infrastructures.
+Distributed storage systems have become increasingly ubiquitous in modern information technology infrastructures.
 Despite their numerous benefits, these systems are not without challenges.
-One of the primary difficulties associated with distributed storage systems is the need to ensure a high Quality of Service (QoS) and fulfilling Service-Level Agreement (SLA) demands in the face of increasing complexity, number of components, and an expanding array of services.
+One of the primary difficulties associated with distributed storage systems is the need to ensure a high Quality of Service (QoS) and fulfill Service-Level Agreement (SLA) demands in the face of mounting complexity, a growing number of components, and an expanding array of services.
 This challenge has been the focus of much academic research and industry attention in recent decades.

-In order to achieve a comprehensive understanding of the challenges associated with resource management and scheduling in distributed storage systems, one needs to understand such a system's general architecture and design of such systems.
-One of the most commonly used architectural frameworks in distributed storage systems follow the Staged Event-driven Architecture (SEDA) \cite{welsh2001seda}, which offers a high-performance concurrent distributed systems while providing better resource management and schedulability through the control of request streams.
-The SEDA model defines the system architecture as a network of stages that are connected via event queues.
-This architecture provides fine-grained control over client requests in the form of event queues.
-Many distributed storage systems such as Ceph \cite{weil2006ceph}, Cassandra \cite{lakshman2010cassandra}, Amazon's Dynamo \cite{decandia2007dynamo} follow SEDA's principles.
+In order to achieve a comprehensive understanding of the challenges associated with resource management and scheduling in distributed storage systems, it is imperative to comprehend the general architecture and design of such systems.
+One of the most commonly used architectural frameworks in distributed storage systems is the Staged Event-driven Architecture (SEDA) \cite{welsh2001seda}, which enables the development of high-performance concurrent distributed systems while providing better resource management and schedulability through the control of request streams.
+The SEDA model defines the system architecture as a network of stages that are interconnected through event queues, offering fine-grained control over client requests.
+Notably, several distributed storage systems, such as Ceph \cite{weil2006ceph}, Cassandra \cite{lakshman2010cassandra}, and Amazon's Dynamo \cite{decandia2007dynamo}, adhere to the principles of SEDA.